ctaboy/ctaboy/README.md

-- 👋 Hi, I’m Clarisse!
+- 👋 Hi!
+I’m Clarisse, a Master's student in Computational Linguistics at the CUNY Graduate Center
-- 👀 Among many things, I’m interested in exploring the power of applying methods in computational linguistics to forensic linguistics
+- 👀 Among many things, I’m interested in exploring the power of applying methods in computational linguistics to speech technologies, or even forensic linguistics!
-- 🌱 I’m currently learning intermediate/advanced python, semantics, and the politics of language
+- 🌱 This spring semester, I’m learning how to use Python for cool things like language modeling and G2P conversion; semantics, and sociolinguistics and the politics of language
 - 📫 How to reach me - Email: ctaboy@gradcenter.cuny.edu, Linkedin: https://www.linkedin.com/in/clarissetaboy/